Mitsubishi Triton: Philippines

 The Triton was launched in the Philippines on 26 January 2024, only as a double cab configuration, with six variants: GL 2WD, GL 4WD, GLX 2WD, GLX 4WD, GLS 2WD and Athlete 4WD.

+In January 2026, the GX 2WD grade was added to the lineup.

 Thailand

 In Thailand, the model is offered in three body configurations which are double cab, a single cab, and a mega cab with cargo space behind the front seats.
 At launch, it is offered in a total of fourteen variants with four trim levels: Active, Pro, Prime and Ultra.
 The Black Edition model was added in July 2024.

 In June 2025, the Triton line-up was updated for the 2025 model year.
 The updates includes new black exterior decorations, the nanoe X air purification system was added for the flagship Ultra variant, and the discontinuation of the manual Pro and Ultra variants for the Double cab model.
 The Pro variant for the Mega Cab model was also discontinued.

+In November 2025, the Mega Cab Street variant was introduced to replace the Mega Cab Active variant.

 Vietnam

 The Triton was launched in Vietnam on 11 September 2024 with three variants: GLX 2WD, Premium 2WD and Athlete 4WD.
 In Vietnam, it is only available in a double cab configuration.
+In September 2026, the Premium 4WD variant was introduced to the line-up below the Athlete variant.